 - Provide advice on independent external appeal options, especially where we have been unable to resolve the complaint or appeal through our own processes.

 Where possible, we encourage any complaint to be managed informally through discussion and mediation with the concerned parties.
 Where the complaint has resulted from a training/classroom incident we encourage the complainant to discuss the matter with the trainer at the end of the session.

 Should the complaint remain unresolved, or should the complainant be dissatisfied with the outcome, they may wish to make a formal complaint.
 A formal complaint can only be lodged after attempts to resolve the complaint informally have been made.

-A link to the Formal Complaints Form can be found at the bottom of this page, but can also be obtained by emailing your request through to our office coordinator at email@example.com or by phoning 0417 725 339.
+A link to the Formal Complaints Form can be found at the bottom of this page, but can also be obtained by emailing your request through to our administration department at firstname.lastname@example.org or by phoning 0417 725 339.